raspibolt/raspibolt/guide/bitcoin/desktop-wallet.md

 * Close the server configuration window
 * Check the two icons in the bottom right corner of the wallet window ![status icons](../../images/sparrow-server-proxy-icons.png)
-  * the first icon should be grey (not red) and a mouse hover should display "External Tor proxy enabled"
+  * The first icon should be grey, not red; and a mouse hover should display "External Tor proxy enabled"
-  * the second icon should be a blue slider button and a mouse over should display "Connected to [...] at height [...]"
+  * The second icon should be a blue slider button and a mouse over should display "Connected to [...] at height [...]"

 You're set!
 Sparrow is now configured to connect to your Electrum server from within your LAN.